Fire Emblem: Dawn of Darkness

 Before answering, the woman looked Elincia over as if the former queen was someone she knew, but hadn't seen in years.

-"Why, yes, I am," the woman replied, smiling back.
+"Why, yes, I am," the woman confirmed, smiling back.
 "I'm Azura.
 What brings you here?"

 "Oh, I'm looking for someone," Elincia explained.
 "That's why I'm going to Altarais."